Ribblehead railway station: Passenger services

-Generally there is a train every two hours northbound to Carlisle (eight departures on Mondays to Saturdays) and southbound to Leeds (seven Mon-Fri, plus one extra on Saturdays).
-One service each day (the last train of the day from Leeds) terminates and starts back from here: the train runs empty across the viaduct to reverse at Blea Moor signal box, where the driver changes ends before returning south.
+Generally, there is a train every two hours northbound to Carlisle (eight departures on Mondays to Saturdays) and southbound to Leeds (seven Mon-Fri, plus one extra on Saturdays).

+The last train of the day from Leeds terminates and starts back from here; the train runs empty across the viaduct to reverse at Blea Moor signal box, where the driver changes ends before returning south.
 The track layout on the line does not allow the service to terminate further north at Garsdale, which has better connections for nearby settlements.

+Five trains each way call on Sundays all year round.
+The DalesRail service from Blackpool via Preston that used to call here did not run in 2023 due to a lack of available train crew.
+A replacement two return-trip Saturday service to/from Rochdale via Manchester Victoria and Blackburn commenced on 8 June 2024, marketed as the "Yorkshire Dales Explorer".
+This terminates here northbound and starts from here heading south, with connections for stations further north.

-Five trains each way call on Sundays all year round, with an additional DalesRail service each way also serving the station in the summer.
-Between February 2016 and March 2017 northbound trains terminated at Appleby or Armathwaite (with a bus link to Carlisle) due to repair works on the damaged embankment at Eden Brows.
+Between February 2016 and March 2017, northbound trains terminated at Appleby or Armathwaite (with a bus link to Carlisle) due to repair works on the damaged embankment at Eden Brows.
 Services through to Carlisle resumed on 31 March 2017 upon reopening of the affected section to traffic.

-Onward public transport links
+Connections

-A very occasional bus service is operated on summer Sundays and bank holidays, between Hawes and Settle via Ribblehead (in 2019, one journey each way).
-At other times there are no onward services available from this station.
-Passengers for Hawes and Wensleydale generally alight at nearby Garsdale railway station, and use the regular bus service operated by Upper Wensleydale Community Partnership, branded as the 'little white bus'.
+One bus journey each way is operated on summer Sundays and bank holidays, between Hawes and Settle via Ribblehead.
+At other times, there are no onward services available from this station.
+Passengers for Hawes and Wensleydale generally alight at nearby Garsdale railway station and use the regular bus service operated by Upper Wensleydale Community Partnership, branded as the Little White Bus.
 The last train of the day from Leeds terminates at Ribblehead, but the station has no onward links for passengers leaving that service.

 Freight services

 Colas Rail Freight began hauling timber from the transfer sidings adjacent to the station in August 2010.
 The timber arrives by lorry from the local fells and is transported to a woodchip and board plant at Chirk in North Wales.

 Roadstone from Ingleton Quarry has also occasionally been railed out of the sidings.
-All services leaving must head north over Ribblehead Viaduct due to the lack of run-round facilities at the station.
-Southbound trains can then reverse at Blea Moor Loop.
+All services leaving must head north over Ribblehead Viaduct, due to the lack of run-round facilities at the station; southbound trains can then reverse at Blea Moor Loop.